f-fuchs/ObsidianNotes/ComputerVision/Segment Everything Everywhere All at Once.md

  - Generic Segmentation: Segment image without any prompt.
 This can be further divided into:
 	- Semantic Image Segmentation: Label semantic categories independent of distinct objects.
 	- Instance Image Segmentation: Label distinct objects independent of semantic categories.
-	- Panoptic Segmentation
+	- Panoptic Segmentation: Label distinct objects depending on semantic categories.
  - Referring Segmentation: Segment image with a textual or visual prompt.
- - Interactive Segmentation: Segment image with user interaction (can be iterative)
+ - Interactive Segmentation: Segment image with user interaction (can be iterative).
  :::
  note: The model was trained on panoptic segmentation, referring segmentation, and interactive segmentation and evaluated on generic segmentation (instance/panoptic/semantic), referring segmentation, and interactive segmentation.
 Segment image with a visual prompt, including points, boxes, scribbles and masks, which can further generalize to a different referring image